 2. Fill in the blanks

 i.
 BYOD stands s for

 ii.
 PCIDSS stand ds for

 iii is instigated as a response to a network intrusion.

 iv.
-File of a particular and meta-data can be used to identify the origin
+File and meta-data can be used to identify the origin

-piece of data.
+of a particular piece of data.

+•

 v.
-C4P stands fo or
+C4P stands fo

-vi.
-MTA stands f or
+vi MTA stands f or